ra1fh/s725/README.md

 #### serial

-The serial IR driver is inherited from from s710.
+The serial IR driver is inherited from from s710 project.
 I've yet to encounter a device this is useful for.
 For sending data it uses a mapping table that kind of reverses the bit order.